helrond/clbsj.org/about/leadership/cass-shaw.md

 title: Cass Shaw
 sort: shaw
 description: "Cass Shaw began her tenure as the CEO of The Council of Churches of Greater Bridgeport (CCGB) in June, 2013."
+job-title: CEO
+institution: The Council of Churches of Greater Bridgeport
 keywords: cass shaw
 category: board-member
 image: "/img/board/shaw.jpg"